Culture of Hong Kong: Sports

-Despite limited land resources, Hong Kong continues to offer recreational and competitive sports.
+Despite limited land area, Hong Kong offers many recreational and competitive sports.
 Locally, sports in Hong Kong is described as "Club Life".
-Major multipurpose venues like Hong Kong Coliseum and regular citizen facilities like Macpherson Stadium are available.
-Internationally, Hong Kong has participated in Olympic Games, and numerous other Asian Games events.
+Major multipurpose venues like Hong Kong Coliseum and civic facilities like Macpherson Stadium are available across the city.
+Internationally, Hong Kong has participated in various Olympic Games, and numerous other Asian Games events.
+The newly-built Kai Tak Sports Park is the largest stadium in Hong Kong, boasting a maximum capacity of 50,000 people.

 Video games

 Arcade games first appeared in Hong Kong in the late 1970s.
 Most games during the golden age of arcade video games were designed by Japanese companies such as Namco and Taito but licensed by American game developers such as Midway Games and Atari.
-The first game to center the Hong Kong market was Pong but the most popular were Namco's Pac-man, Taito's Space Invaders and Nintendo's Mario Bros. (released in 1978, 1980 and 1983 respectively).
+The first game to center the Hong Kong market was Pong but the most popular were Namco's Pac-Man, Taito's Space Invaders and Nintendo's Mario Bros. (released in 1978, 1980 and 1983 respectively).
 The games were so popular Pac-Man was featured in the 1983 animated film version of the manhua Old Master Q, San-T In 1987 Capcom's Street Fighter enjoyed unprecedented success and unlicensed film adaptations and comics flooded the market, including one by Xu Jingcheng incorporating elements of Chinese martial arts.
 Similarly SNK's The King of Fighters released in 1994 influenced youth fashion for years and at least 30 local "kung fu comics" were based on the game.
+While not produced in Hong Kong, United Front Games' Sleeping Dogs released in 2012 is set in Hong Kong, and contains elements of Chinese martial arts and parkour.